 If you received a Select Mini V1 or V2, black or white and the UI looks like the photo, do NOT update the UI Controller firmware with any currently available firmware version.
 Some V1's & V2's, white or black do NOT use the same firmware as previous V1 & V2's.

 I know all that is a bit confusing and may not make sense to anyone other than myself.
-Basically if you have a Select Mini V2 or V1 that has the UI seen in the picture, don't update the UI/LCD Controller firmware.
+Basically if you have a Select Mini V2 or V1 that has the UI seen in the pictures below/adjacent, don't update the UI/LCD Controller firmware.

 Do you have a black screen after falling victim to updating the firmware after watching a video or maybe you outright ignored the warnings?
 You can contact me in one of the following online community groups so that we may schedule a time to get your printers display back to the way Monoprice intended it to be.